allometric/allometric/README.md

 [![R-CMD-check](https://github.com/brycefrank/allometric/actions/workflows/check-standard.yaml/badge.svg)](https://github.com/brycefrank/allometric/actions/workflows/check-standard.yaml)
 <!-- badges: end -->

-`allometric` is an open source R package for predicting tree attributes using allometric models.
-Thousands of allometric models exist in the scientific and technical forestry literature. `allometric` is a platform for archiving and using this vast array of models in a robust and structured format.
+`allometric` is an R package for predicting tree attributes with allometric models.
+Thousands of allometric models exist in the scientific and technical forestry literature, and `allometric` is a platform for archiving and using this vast array of models in a robust and structured format.

 `allometric` not only enables the use of allometric models for analysis, it also provides a structured language for adding models to the package.